scikit-hep/awkward/docs-sphinx/user-guide/how-to-specialize-differentiate-jax.md

     return ak.sum(array[::-1], axis=0)
 ```

 We can then create an array with which to evaluate `reverse_sum`.
-The `backend` argument ensures that we build an Awkward Array that is backed by {class}`jaxlib.DeviceArray` buffers, which power JAX's automatic differentiation and JIT compiling features.
+The `backend` argument ensures that we build an Awkward Array that is backed by {class}`jaxlib.xla_extension.DeviceArray` buffers, which power JAX's automatic differentiation and JIT compiling features.

 ```{code-cell}
 array = ak.Array([[1.0, 2.0, 3.0], [], [4.0, 5.0]], backend="jax")